 - A very sensorily intense number: a bright curtain drops on the stage and bright lights flash around the arch of the stage. - During the tap section lights continue to flash and change colour.
-There is particularly strong lighting near the end of the number after the ensemble sing 'while the candlelight's still glowing, let us help you, we'll keep going...'. - Near the end of the number champagne bottles are brought on to stage.
-These shoot steam and make a noise as they do so. - To end the number, lights flash intensely and confetti streamers land on the audience sitting downstairs (in the Stalls).
-These aren't cleaned up until after the show. - After the 'Be Our Guest' musical number, Cogsworth gives Belle a tour of the castle.
-Beast gets angry and throws the meal he has organised for Belle, which makes a loud noise - A few moments later, Belle discovers the rose.
+There is strong lighting near the end of the number after the ensemble sing 'while the candlelight's still glowing, let us help you, we'll keep going...'. - Near the end of the number champagne bottles are brought on to stage.
+These shoot steam and make a noise as they do so. - To end the number, lights flash intensely and paper streamers may land on the audience sitting in the first few rows downstairs (in the Stalls).
+These are not cleaned up until after the show ends. - After the 'Be Our Guest' musical number, Cogsworth gives Belle a tour of the castle.
+Beast gets angry and throws the meal he has organised for Belle, which makes a loud noise. - A few moments later, Belle discovers the rose.
 Beast yells 'don't touch that!' and the orchestra gets very loud. - To end Act 1 the Beast sings 'If I Can't Love Her'.
 As he rotates around the stage, the orchestra again plays very loudly.
+Theatrical fog may float towards the first few rows of the auditorium.